 On March 9th, we arrived home late after a night out in Austin to find all of our laptops, $400, and a pair of Air Jordan’s gone.
 Crowbar marks streaked the backdoor.
 Instead of getting demoralized, we got angry, we plugged In (with one eye open) and did what busrepreneurs do best: designed, hustled, hacked, and most importantly, asked for help.
 When we woke up a few short hours later, we were amazed at what we found.

 Helpflorida.co and #helpflorida were going viral…at 9AM.
 We’d only gone to bed a few hours earlier.

 This story is not about how our stuff was stolen and replaced, but how riding on a bus with total strangers for three days and trying to build a company creates the kinds of bonds that are seldom found in the business and profit minded tech world.

 Our good friends Prateek Gupta, Matt Schaar, and Rui Da Costa along with many others worked tirelessly through the night to make sure the world knew we had been robbed.
 They could have simply gone to bed.
 To fight against the robbery, Matt started building the helpflorida.co site from the Airport while Prateek and Rui designed a sick logo, going back and forth on email 2,000 miles apart.
 As the news spread, Nicolas at 3Scale tracked down Ryan Joy, a Windows Developer Evangelist who was running a campaign for people with #SXSWProblems.
 We definitely had some.

-Three hours after I saw #helpflorida with tears in my eyes, Microsoft showed up with handfuls of brand new Dell Tablet computers, Surface 2 Tablets, Keyboards, Lap Tops, Herschel Bags and Creative Recreation shoes.
-When everyone didn’t have what was lost, they came back three hours later with more stuff.
+Three hours after I saw #helpflorida, Microsoft showed up with a car full of brand new Dell tablet computers, Surface 2 tablets, keyboards, lap tops, Herschel bags, and Creative Recreation shoes.
+When everyone didn’t have replacements for what was stolen, they came back three hours later with more stuff.

 That is the power of the StartupBus community.